merenlab/anvio.org/tutorials/interactive-interface/index.md

 ### Create bins and save a collection

 Another important aspect of the interactive interface is the possibility to select **items** into **bins** and save them in a **collection**.
-If you are familiar with genome-resolve metagenomics, you have probably heard about binning: the process of putting together contigs supposedly belonging to the same population to create Metagenome-Assembled Genomes (MAGs).
+If you are familiar with genome-resolved metagenomics, you have probably heard about binning: the process of putting together contigs supposedly belonging to the same population to create Metagenome-Assembled Genomes (MAGs).
 But fundamentally, the process of binning is the act of putting *something* together, whether it is contigs in a metagenomics context, or gene clusters in the context of pangenomes.

 In the interface, you will find the **Bins** tab, where you will see the current active bin (selected by the blue circle on the left).
 You can also create new bins with the **green + sign**, and you can also name and rename bins.
 To add items to a bin, you can simply click on the figure on the items to add to your bin.
 You can also select multiple items by clicking on **a branch in the inner dendrogram**.
 Your next task is to create a few bins like that: